Slide

 next arrow

-This LWMB revolves around an apparatus known as the Psycle®, a direct-drive flywheel design, allowing for continuous movement and enabling those who are paralyzed to exercise their legs and torso, thereby giving them a rigorous aerobic workout that actually strengthens their cardiovascular and muscular systems.
-In essence, the Psycle allows participants to incorporate the same principles of wellness and physical exercise that are recommended for the non-injured population.
+This LWMB revolves around various commercial whole-body, bilateral devices, allowing for continuous movement and enabling those who are paralyzed to exercise their legs and torso, thereby giving them a rigorous aerobic workout that actually strengthens their cardiovascular and muscular systems.
+In essence, these allow participants to incorporate the same principles of wellness and physical exercise that are recommended for the non-injured population.

 LWMB specializes in helping people who have been released from conventional healthcare and usually have had a stroke or injury that has left them paralyzed.
 The rehabilitation in this laboratory is under the supervision of Tarleton’s kinesiology students.
 Using the lab is free, all you need is a note from the doctor!